TITLE 77: PUBLIC HEALTH

 d) Consideration shall be given to structural members and connections of structures that may be subject to earthquakes or tornadoes.
 Floor areas where partition locations are subject to change shall be designed to support for the partition, a uniformly distributed load of 25 p.s.f.

-e) Construction shall be in accordance with the requirements of National Fire Protection Association Standard No. 101 (1997), "Life Safety Code," and the minimum requirements contained herein.
+e) Construction shall be in accordance with NFPA 101 and the minimum requirements contained in this Part.

-2) Assumed live load shall be in accordance with the BOCA National Building Code.
+2) Assumed live load shall be in accordance with the International Building Code.